apache/myfaces/README.md

 ### 2.3-next

 (Almost) JavaServer Faces 2.3 implementation
-Completely refactored codebase compared to 2.3
+Completely refactored codebase compared to 2.3, also providing a Quarkus extension
-2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
-ManagedBeans configured via XML are completely ignored.
+2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI; ManagedBeans configured via XML are completely ignored.
 The implementation of the old FacesEL (javax.faces.el.*) also has been completely removed.

 ### 2.3.x